-Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 09/15.
-Prepared by Morgan E. Judy, Extension Agent, Orangeburg County, Clemson University.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/16.
+Originally prepared by Morgan E. Judy, Extension Agent, Orangeburg County, Clemson University.
 New 05/09.

 Common lespedeza, also known as Japanese clover, (Kummerowia striata, syn.
 Lespedeza striata) is a very common summer weed that can easily choke out thin turf.
 It is often found in open woods and fields and frequently in disturbed areas and turf.